HarshitaVemula/Anamoly-detection/readme.md

 Various algorithms were looked into to design an anomaly detection system.

-** Assumptions:The model was built assuming the normal operating state of the server is unknown to set thresholds for various parameters. ** __Assumptions:The model was built assuming the normal operating state of the server is unknown to set thresholds for various parameters.__
+__Assumptions:The model was built assuming the normal operating state of the server is unknown to set thresholds for various parameters.__

 ## Data